Interpolating with generalized Assouad dimensions: Introduction

-with the implicit constants depending only on $t$ and $\eps$. \end{itheorem} It is plausible that this can be sharpened further using the renewal theorem (this is discussed in \cref{s:large-deviations}), but for our purposes this result is sufficient.
-Combined with a Borel--Cantelli lemma for trees (\cref{thm:TreeBC}), we obtain the following sharp result for the $\phi$-Assouad dimensions.
-This is an improvement upon \cite{tro2020}, and also answers a question of Fraser \cite{fra2020}. \begin{itheorem} Let $Z_k$ be a Galton--Watson process with finitely supported offspring distribution with mean $m$ and maximal offspring number $N$.
+with the implicit constants depending only on $t$ and $\eps$. \end{proposition} Large deviation results of this type have been known since the seminal work of Biggins \& Bingham \cite{zbl:0796.60090} and we discuss its history and variants in \cref{s:large-deviations}.
+However, in order to obtain our desired results on the $\phi$-Assouad dimension of random trees, we need something somewhat different than a large deviations estimate: we must guarantee almost sure occurrence of infinitely many subtrees which are smaller (or larger) than expected.
+The key ingredient here is the following Borel--Cantelli lemma for trees. \begin{lemma} Let $E_k$ be any measurable event for a Galton--Watson tree and write $P_k = \Prob(E_k)$.
+Let $\widetilde{E}$ be the event that there are infinitely many $k\in\N$ such that a Galton--Watson tree contains a subtree $\cT(v)\in E_k$ at level $k$. \begin{enumerate}[nl,r] \item $\Prob(\widetilde{E}) =0$ \;if\; $\sum_{n\in\N}P_n m^n <\infty$, \item $\Prob(\widetilde{E}) =1$, conditioned on non-extinction, if there exists a summable sequence $K_n$ of non-negative numbers such that $\sum_{n\in\N}K_n P_n m^n=\infty$. \end{enumerate} \end{lemma} By combining \cref{p:GW-large-deviations} and \cref{l:tree-bc}, we obtain the following sharp result for the $\phi$-Assouad dimensions. \begin{itheorem} Let $Z_k$ be a Galton--Watson process with finitely supported offspring distribution with mean $m$ and maximal offspring number $N$.
 Let $\partial\cT$ denote the Gromov boundary of the associated Galton--Watson tree.
 Write

 The following results hold almost surely conditioned on non-extinction.

 For any dimension function $\phi$, if $\lim_{R\to 0}\frac{\psi(R)}{\phi(R)}=\alpha\in[0,\log N]$, then

 Otherwise, if $\lim_{R\to 0}\frac{\psi(R)}{\phi(R)}\geq\log N$, then